Primo Zamparini

-Primo Zamparini (born 9 February 1939) is a retired Italian bantamweight boxer who won a silver medal at the 1960 Olympics.
-After winning a European bronze in 1961 he turned professional, and had a record of 16 wins (7 by knockout), 6 losses and 6 draws.
+Primo Zamparini (9 February 1939 – 21 August 2024) was an Italian bantamweight boxer who won a silver medal at the 1960 Olympics.
+After winning a bronze at the 1961 European Amateur Boxing Championships in Belgrade, he turned professional, and had a record of 16 wins (7 by knockout), 6 losses and 6 draws.
+He was nicknamed "macchina di pugni" (punching machine).
 He retired in 1966.
+After his retirement he founded the amateur club Pugilistica Fabrianese, where he also served as a coach.

+Zamparini died in Fabriano on 21 August 2024 from the consequences of a fall, at the age of 85.

 Amateur career

 Highlights

 European Championships (54 kg), Luzern, Switzerland, May 1959: